jgillick/AVR-Libs/MultidropBusProtocol/README.md

 easily create your own data class by extending `MultidropData`.

 The rest is probably self expanatory.
 The slave nodes will need to call the `read()` method regularly in order to read new bytes from the data source.
-When a full message has been received, `isReady()` will return `true`.
-After you've finished processing the message, you must call `reset()` to free up the slave to receive the next message.
+When a full message has been received, `hasNewMessage()` will return `true`.

 ### Examples